How Are Depression and Addiction Related?

 - Stimulant withdrawal: Withdrawal from stimulants (such as cocaine and methamphetamine) can include depressed mood and a lack of pleasure that can last for several weeks.
 When a person “crashes” after stimulant intoxication, they may feel incredibly fatigued and struggle with strong cravings.8

-- Hallucinogen use: Hallucinogens (such as LSD) can cause delusions, hallucinations, and feelings of depersonalization.
+- Hallucinogen use: Hallucinogens and psychedelics (such as LSD) can cause delusions, hallucinations, and feelings of depersonalization.
 Some people who use hallucinogens experience prolonged feelings of depression, psychotic reactions, and flashbacks.8

 - Opioid withdrawal: Withdrawal from opioids (such as prescription painkillers and heroin) can result in severe agitation, body pain, and depression.
 Opioid withdrawal can also lead to sleep disturbances, anxiety, and severe cravings for several weeks.8